-Despite playing over 1000 rounds of Golf, Wilson never seemed to figure out this crazy game.
+Despite playing over 1000 rounds of golf, Wilson never seemed to figure out this crazy game.
 Perhaps that is what kept him coming back.
 Some referred to Wilson as a hacker or a duffer, but we will be politically correct on this one and call him a high handicapper.

 2. Dwight Eisenhower

 Eisenhower didn’t grow up playing the game; he started as a 35-year-old man.
-He very quickly made up for lost time and broke 80 within his first year of playing.
-Breaking eighty is something that takes even the most celebrated players quite some time to accomplish.
+He quickly made up for lost time and broke 80 within his first year of playing, making him one of the best-golfing presidents next to Donald Trump.

-During his eight-year presidency, it is widely believed that Dwight played over 800 rounds of Golf.
+During his eight-year presidency, it is widely believed that Dwight played over 800 rounds of golf.
 Certainly not more than Wilson but a close second.

-3. John F Kennedy
+3. John F. Kennedy